-In September 2016 he joined the Blackstone Group International Partners LLP as Operating Partner and Head of European Portfolio Operations.
+In September 2016 he joined the Blackstone Group International Partners LLP as Senior Operating Partner and from 1 January 2022 continued as Chairman Europe.

-He is currently a Non-Executive Director of the Coca-Cola company board, Atlanta USA and Non-Executive Director on the Board of IAG (Parent company of British Airways).
+He is currently a Non-Executive Director of the Coca-Cola company board, Atlanta USA.
+He is a Trustee of the Royal Collection Trust and the Chairman of the Royal Collection Enterprises.
 He is Vice President at Unicef UK.
-He is a Trustee on the Board of the Royal Academy of Arts.
 He was elected Vice Chairman of the Consumer Goods Forum in 2014.
 He was appointed by HRH Prince Wales his personal National Ambassador and was appointed by the Prime Minister as a British Business Ambassador.

-Laurence Debroux was born in France in 1969 and graduated at the HEC (Ecole des Hautes Etudes Commerciales) Paris.
+Laurence Debroux was born in France in 1969.
+She holds a Master in Management from HEC Paris.

 Ginevra Elkann was born in London in 1979 and she has lived in the UK, France and Brasil.

 She graduated in Visual Communication at the American University of Paris and completed a Master in Film Making at the London Film School.

 Ginevra Elkann is President of Asmara Films, a film production company founded in 2010.